 7) Plan ahead:

-Plan your outfit (regarding the materials) and the bag to carry everything your going to need – including the spritz bottle, fan, medication, hat and any other aids that you utisilise on a daily basis.
-This will help you to feel prepared and ready for whatever is thrown at you when you step out into that battlefield…or shall I say desert?
+Plan your outfit (regarding the fabrics) and the bag to carry everything you’re going to need – including the spritz bottle, fan, medication, hat and any other aids that you utisilise on a daily basis.
+This will help you to feel prepared and ready for whatever is thrown at you during your day(s) out.

 Now that I’ve shared these tips warriors, utilise them!
-Take each day as it comes and I hope that these tips will help you to look forward to your day out in the sunshine!
+Take each day as it comes and I hope that these tips will help you to look forward to your time out in the lovely sunshine!

 If you have any other tips that work for you, share them with us and comment below warriors!